embEDUx/rootfs-buildroutine/README.md

-# rootfs-buildroutine
-The buildroutine that is used on for RootFS buildjobs
+The buildroutine that is used for RootFS buildjobs.